Applications open now!

 In 2 minutes or less (less is better than more!) please give us your “elevator pitch” for why you should be a 2022 Draper Hills Summer Fellows.
 Use this opportunity to think creatively about how you can stand out from among the other applicants and really shine!
 In other words – why you, and why now?

 Using a webcam, cell phone, or video camera, please record yourself presenting your response to the questions below.
 Please note that we will not watch videos that are longer than 2 minutes in length, so please prepare, rehearse, and time your comments before submitting the final video product.

 Candidates will need to request at least two but no more than three letters of recommendation to support their application to the program.
 Any application with less than two letters will be judged as incomplete and not considered in the selection process.

 In the main menu of the application portal you should click on the field "Letters of Recommendation."
 Please identify and enter two or three recommenders to complete letters of recommendation on your behalf.

 At least one of the recommenders should be your current supervisor in your place of employment.
 If an alumni from the program has nominated you to apply, we strongly suggest that you ask them to draft a letter of recommendation on your behalf.
 We take nominations from our alumni very seriously and they are reviewed favorably in the selection process.
 Please do not ask family or friends to draft letters of recommendation, they should be from professional associates who can speak to your experience and the impact of your work in advancing democratic change.

-All recommendation letters must be received by Wednesday, January 1, 2020 to be considered part of your application file.
-Applications with less than two letters of recommendation will be judged as incomplete and not reviewed.
+All recommendation letters must be received by January 15, 2023 to be considered part of your application file.
+Applications with less than two letters of recommendation will be marked as incomplete and not reviewed.